Backflow Prevention Assemblies

-A backflow assembly is a device incorporated into your plumbing system with one-way valves that prevent potentially contaminated water from entering the drinking water system of a dwelling or the City water supply.
-They are most commonly associated with fire sprinkler and irrigation systems.
+A backflow prevention assembly, or “backflow assembly,” for short, is a mechanical device incorporated into your plumbing system with one-way valves that prevent potential contaminants from reversing flow (backflow) and entering the drinking water system of a dwelling or the City water supply.
+They are most associated with fire sprinkler and irrigation systems.

 Types of Devices

-The most common types of backflow device are:
+The most common types of backflow assemblies are:

 - Double Check Valve Assembly (DCVA)

 - Double Check Detector Assembly (DCDA)